-We have audited the basic financial statements of the Heritage Park Senior Services Center (HPSSC), a component unit of the Minneapolis Public Housing Authority, from inception through December 31, 2010, as listed in the table of contents.
-These financial statements are the responsibility of the Heritage Park Senior Services Center's management.
+We have audited the basic financial statements of the Heritage Park Senior Services Center (HPSSC), a component unit of the Minneapolis Public Housing Authority, as of and for the year ended December 31, 2011, as listed in the table of contents.
+These financial statements are the responsibility of the HPSSC's management.
 Our responsibility is to express an opinion on these financial statements based on our audit.